-For today’s Back-to-School blog post, I’m talking about what you should consider when choosing a college/university and why I chose the University of Denver (DU) to call home for the past three years.
+For today’s Back-to-School blog post, I’m talking about a few things you should consider when choosing a college/university and why I chose the University of Denver (DU) to call home for the past three years.
 Deciding on what school to attend after high school is a daunting task, and I know for me, it was the first ‘big’ decision I ever had to make.
-Ultimately, visiting campus and touring DU (not once, but twice) helped me realize that the school just felt right, but it was a culmination of all the following factors that has made me so happy in my choice of college.
+Ultimately, visiting campus and touring DU (not once, but twice) helped me realize that the school just felt right, though it was a culmination of all the following factors that has made me so happy in my choice of college.

 One of the biggest factors that led me to the University of Denver was its size.
 DU has around 6,000 undergrads and 11,000 students total.
 After spending time visiting both of my brothers’ college campuses—one a large state school, the other a small liberal arts school—it was really important for me to find something in the middle.
 I wanted a college that was big enough so I didn’t know every single person, yet still small enough where I could get to know and interact with my professors.

 I think a lot of the decision around size depends on your learning style.
-If you learn best when you can seek one-on-one help from the professor, then a smaller school is probably best for you.
+If you learn best when you can seek one-on-one help from the professor, then a smaller school is optimal.
 But if you do just fine on your own—and prefer lectures over class discussion (or just don’t ever want to be called on when the professor asks a question)—a larger school, with hundreds of people per class, might be good.
 You also want to ask yourself what kind of resources and research interests you.
 Bigger schools often have really cool research projects or more resources than smaller schools, but the tradeoff is that professors’ primary focus might be pursuing that research (rather than actually teaching).

 Another huge factor when choosing a school is the location.
 How far away is your school from home?
 Would you prefer to get some distance from your parents, or do you still want to visit sometimes?
+Can you afford out-of-state tuition?
 How expensive will it be to travel back and forth during holidays?
 Additionally, how difficult is it to get to your campus (is it in the middle of nowhere)?
 What is the cost of living?
 These are all important and practical questions to ask yourself when deciding on a location.

 Of course, there are also the fun questions: What activities and events are there to do in this location?
 Is it a college town or a big city?
 Are there exciting things to do/places to eat within walking distance from campus (if you don’t have a car)?